dshieble/dshieble.github.io/_posts/2022-11-26-how-to-execute.md

 ![Launch, monitor, improve](/img/launch.png)

 Executors are determined to close the loop quickly.
 They remain focused through the noise, optimize their time, and cancel meetings when necessary.
 Execution is its own ability, distinct from technical acumen.
-Our field is packed with strong coders with weak execution.
-Executors know how to choose which corners to cut.
-The strongest coders sometimes find themselves solving problems that don't matter.
+Executors must know which corners to cut.

 Execution is also distinct from technical leadership.
 The strongest executors do not always know the right systems to build, or how to build them.
 Similarly, the best technical leaders do not need to be the strongest executors.
 But any good technical lead must be able to mentor and support the executors on their team.